When your dog is shaking and crying, it’s often a clear cry for help—whether they’re in physical pain, distress, or frightened.

 Stomach discomfort can lead to shaking, restlessness, and whining.

-Serious conditions like bloat (GDV) cause pain, distended abdomen, drooling, and collapse—and are life-threatening.
+Serious conditions like bloat (GDV) cause pain, a distended abdomen, drooling, and collapse—and are life-threatening.

 Less severe GI issues like gas or nausea can also cause these behaviors, especially if accompanied by vomiting or diarrhea.